 For more information please contact the Admissions team by emailing email@example.com.

-Postgraduate candidates will be expected to hold a Bachelor's degree (started after 2006) or the Magister with an overall grade of B or 4+.
+Postgraduate candidates will be expected to hold a Lincencjat or Inżynier with a minimum grade of 4.5/5, or B.

 Postgraduate entrance requirements may be higher depending on the School and the programme you wish to study.
 For more information please contact the team in Admissions by emailing firstname.lastname@example.org.